maxcelant/vault/Learning/Books/Kubernetes In Action/chapters/05 - Services：enabling clients to discover and talk to pods.md

 ### Exposing services to external clients using Ingress
 - You can make services accessible externally using `NodePort`, `LoadBalancer` or `Ingress`.
+- A `NodePort` service makes the service accessible from outside the cluster.
 - When a client sends a request to an Ingress, the host and path in the request determines which service the request is forwarded to.
 - Ingress is just a filter for the given client request.